I took two birth control pills in a day — What now?

 I took two birth control pills in one day 'cause I forgot that I had already taken one that day.
 Do I still take one tonight even though I'll be ahead one day?

-As far as getting back on schedule, you can pick right back up and take a pill the next day, even though you’ll be a day ahead.
-Some types of pills are only effective if taken every 24 hours, so be sure to take one within that time period.
-As an extra precaution, you might consider using a backup method of protection, such as a condom, for at least a week after the slip.
+Even though you’ll be ahead one day, it’s key to continue taking the pill at the same time each day because some types of pills are only effective if taken every 24 hours.
+If you’re worried about pregnancy prevention, you might consider using a backup method of protection, such as a condom, for at least a week after the slip.

-- Pair the pill with an activity.
-Keep your pills next to the toothpaste and finish off your morning or nighttime routine with a dose.
-If you find that one activity isn't consistent enough to associate with taking the pills, then switch to another activity.
+While birth control pills are a great form of contraceptive for some, others find it challenging to remember to take it consistently each day.
+Do you find that you’re regularly forgetting to take pills or taking an extra one?
+If so, how about pairing the pill with a daily activity?
+You could keep your pills next to the toothpaste and finish off your morning or nighttime routine with a dose.
+If you find that one activity isn't consistent enough to associate with taking the pills, then try switching to another activity.

 If you find sticking to the rigid daily schedule of birth control pills difficult to maintain, you may consider other contraceptive options.
 Intrauterine devices (IUDs) or implants may be a good option because they don’t require you to take a daily dose or much in the way of regular maintenance for as long as they are effective (between three and ten years depending on the type).
 Additionally, the vaginal ring (changed monthly) or contraceptive patch (changed weekly) may also be options as they aren't replaced as frequently.
 Having a sense of your lifestyle and habits will help you make the contraceptive choice that’s right for you.
 Speaking with your health care provider about what options are best for you can help ensure that you're covered at all times!